Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 Building the Domain Models

-• User: Authenticated user (linked to Auth0 in Part 3)
+• User: Represents a person using your agent app (we’ll link this to Auth0 in Part 3)

-This is the minimal structure for stateful agent apps: Users own Sessions, Sessions contain Messages.
+This is the minimal viable structure for a stateful agent application.
+Users own Sessions, Sessions contain Messages.
+It’s a simple hierarchy, but it scales beautifully-you could have millions of users, each with hundreds of sessions, each session with thousands of messages.

 1